-- The expert panel of three nurse researchers mentioned above are experienced in conducting and participating in EBP activities, tool/questionnaire development, and in the topic of self-efficacy and outcome expectancy (Chang & Crowe, 2010). - Psychometric testing of the SE-EBP scale was conducted with a total sample of 174 registered nurses and registered midwifes working in acute care hospitals in Queensland Australia.
+- The expert panel of three nurse researchers are experienced in conducting and participating in EBP activities, tool/questionnaire development, and in the topic of self-efficacy and outcome expectancy (Chang & Crowe, 2010). - Psychometric testing of the OE-EBP scale was conducted with a total sample of 174 registered nurses and registered midwifes working in acute care hospitals in Queensland Australia.
 The sample was partly recruited through a random distribution of surveys to registered nurses and midwifes (n = 134) and through convenient sampling of registered nurses and midwives who attended an EBP workshop at one hospital (n = 40) (Chang & Crowe, 2010).

-An expert panel validated the content validity of the SE-EBP scale in individual's self-efficacy in conducting the five steps of EBP.
-Further, the tool developers reported that there is no correlation between participants' SE-EBP scores and their scores from a EBP knowledge quiz; hence differentiating the tool from measuring knowledge of EBP (Chang & Crowe, 2010).
+- According to Bandura's Social Cognitive Theory (Bandura 2006) and the literature on selfefficacy summarized by the tool developers, individuals' confidence in their ability to affect change or improve condition through the enactment of a particular behaviour is a component of self-efficacy (Chang & Crowe, 2010).
+Hence, we can argue that this validates the need to measure outcome expectancy. - An expert panel validated the content validity of the OE-EBP scale in measuring outcome expectancy.
+Further, the tool developers reported that there is no correlation between participants' EO-EBP scores and their scores from a EBP knowledge quiz; hence differentiating the tool from measuring knowledge of EBP (Chang & Crowe, 2010).

-• An expert panel of three nurse researchers evaluated the comprehensiveness of the SE-EBP items in measuring outcome expectancy (Chang & Crowe, 2010).
+An expert panel of three nurse researchers evaluated the comprehensiveness of the EO-EBP items in measuring outcome expectancy (Chang & Crowe, 2010).